in-the-keyhole/khs-sherpa-spring/README.md

 Your ready to start wiring things up with Spring and Sherpa

-> NOTE: Versions of Sherpa prior to v.1.3.0 do not require defining `application.context` or `the SpringApplicationContext` listener
+> NOTE: Versions of Sherpa prior to v.1.3.0 do not require defining `application.context` or `the SpringApplicationContext` listener to be defined

 @Autowire Dependencies
 ----------------------